-- Authorized to live and work in the U.S. - Must give a clear profession of evangelical Christian faith. - Regularly attend an evangelical Christian church. - Agree to live by employee community standards. - Able to agree with and sign the Moody Doctrinal Statement. - Marital status can be a factor.
+- Authorized to live and work in the U.S. - Must give a clear profession of evangelical Christian faith. - Regularly attend an evangelical Christian church. - Agree to live by employee community standards. - Able to agree with and sign the Moody Doctrinal Statement. - Marital status can be a factor based on position.